 The ECB has neither fact-finding competences nor investigatory powers with regard to anti-money laundering and combating the financing of terrorism (AML/CFT) breaches or money laundering/terrorist financing (ML/TF) offences and relies in this respect on information provided by the competent AML/CFT and criminal authorities respectively.
+The conclusions of the AML/CFT authorities will be sought and are considered to be key information in order to conclude on the suitability of the appointee.
 However, the ECB evaluates these facts and conducts its own assessment from a prudential perspective.

-When submitting a fit and proper application, a minimum set of information concerning criminal or relevant administrative or civil proceedings is required from the supervised entity, the appointee and/or the judicial or administrative authority.26 It may also be appropriate to gather information through an interview with the appointee.
+When submitting a fit and proper application, a minimum set of information concerning criminal or relevant administrative or civil proceedings is required from the supervised entity, the appointee and/or the judicial or administrative authority.28 It may also be appropriate to gather information through an interview with the appointee.
 An interview is part of the fact-finding role of the competent authority.

-In line with the joint ESMA and EBA Guidelines on suitability,27 the following minimum set of information from the supervised entity, the appointee, and/or the judicial/administrative authority concerning legal proceedings and criminal investigations is needed to conduct the assessment.
+In line with the joint ESMA and EBA Guidelines on suitability,29 the following minimum set of information from the supervised entity, the appointee, and/or the judicial/administrative authority concerning legal proceedings and criminal investigations is needed to conduct the assessment.

 - 1. Criminal records of the appointee. - 2.
 Self-declaration of the appointee, if required by the national legal framework. - 3.
-Information concerning the following: - investigations, enforcement or supervisory proceedings, or sanctions by a competent authority in which the appointee has been directly or indirectly involved: - refusal of registration, authorisation, membership or licence to carry out a trade, business or profession; or the withdrawal, revocation or termination of registration, authorisation, membership or licence; or expulsion by a regulatory or government body or by a professional body or association, and the grounds for the refusal, withdrawal or expulsion; - statement of whether or not the appointee or any entity managed by them is or has been involved as a debtor in insolvency, proceedings or comparable proceedings (e.g. bankruptcy), including details of the proceedings (length of time since the procedure, status and (if not ongoing) outcome of the procedure; any precautionary or attachment measures; the entity involved;
+Information concerning the following: - investigations, enforcement or supervisory proceedings, or sanctions by a competent authority in which the appointee has been involved or referring to matters for which the appointee could be held accountable or responsible; - refusal of registration, authorisation, membership or licence to carry out a trade, business or profession; or the withdrawal, revocation or termination of registration, authorisation, membership or licence; or expulsion by a regulatory or government body or by a professional body or association, and the grounds for the refusal, withdrawal or expulsion; - statement of whether or not the appointee or any entity managed by them is or has been involved as a debtor in insolvency proceedings or comparable proceedings (e.g. bankruptcy), including details of the proceedings (length of time since the date of the decision, if applicable, status and (if not ongoing) outcome of the procedure; any attachment or precautionary measures30; the entity involved; whether the procedure was triggered by the appointee or the entity involved; and details on the personal involvement of the appointee, particularly if declared responsible for the insolvency);

-26 It may not always be possible to obtain this information from the relevant authority.
+28 It may not always be possible to obtain this information from the relevant authority.
 In such cases the information should be obtained instead from the supervised entity and/or the appointee.

-The joint ESMA and EBA Guidelines are being updated to capture the information exchange between the prudential authority and the competent AML/CFT authority.
+29 The joint ESMA and EBA Guidelines are being updated to capture the information exchange between the prudential authority and the competent AML/CFT authority.